Back to Fluff: Highlights from Fluff Fest 2014

 Pre-Fluff Hardcore Matinée

-The long awaited oversea band for the day was Test of Time, a straight edge band from Boston (!) featuring the famous hardcore punk photographer Todd Pollock (vocals), James from The Effort on guitar and other notable people from the Boston hardcore scene.
-The guys from the USA announced a stage-diving contest with free vegan ice-cream for the winner, played some of their explosive hardcore songs about drug-free living and vegetarian lifestyle, and then… played a set of Minor Threat cover songs!
+The long-awaited overseas band for the day was Test of Time, a straight-edge band from Boston (!) featuring the famous hardcore punk photographer Todd Pollock on vocals, James from The Effort on guitar, and other notable people from the Boston hardcore scene.
+The guys from the USA announced a stage-diving contest with free vegan ice cream for the winner, played some of their explosive hardcore songs about drug-free living and vegetarian lifestyle, and then… played a set of Minor Threat cover songs!
 There’s no need to tell you what followed in the packed and sweaty room.

-Although the band that was really the highlight of the day was called Minority of One and they come from Spain!
-The tiny space of Café Na Půl Cesty was packed and the kids went crazy during their set, there was moshing, dancing, stage-diving, and big smiles on all the young faces sharing the passion for hardcore and punk music, DIY ethics and progressive politics.
-Minority of One were nailing one after another their melodic youth anthems and then killed it with covers of Uniform Choice and NOFX.
+However, the band that was really the highlight of the day was Minority of One, and they come from Spain!
+The tiny space of Café Na Půl Cesty was packed, and the kids went crazy during their set.
+There was moshing, dancing, stage diving, and big smiles on all the young faces sharing the passion for hardcore and punk music, DIY ethics, and progressive politics.
+Minority of One were nailing one melodic youth anthem after another and then killed it with covers of Uniform Choice and NOFX.

 Minority of One